SPRAYGOD7/Auto_mail_using_csv_file_python_of-_data_analysis.py/README.md

 this python file will do data analysis on your csv file and store the data in existing csv file.
 After that it will it will send the results of analysis to email id that is in cssv file in each row using smpt gmail servers it will send auto mail
-Ater that it show the result in textbox using textblob
+Ater that it will show the result in textbox using textblob